Security

 Rotate keys via /dashboard/developers/api-keys.
 The UI shows the new plaintext exactly once at creation — store it immediately.

-When a buyer completes payment and is redirected to your successUrl, the URL includes a signature:
+When a buyer completes payment they are redirected to your successUrl carrying the session ID:

 PCI Compliance